Teens for Tomorrow

 3/29/2023

 So, what are compassion cards, you may be asking.
 Well, I'm here to answer that!
-Hi, I'm Leo, and I helped to write some compassion cards for teens in rehab!
-Rehab is a scary place, especially for teens recovering from substance use.
+Hi, I'm Leo a TFT member, and I helped to write some compassion cards for teens getting treatment for a substance use disorder!
+Seeking support can feel scary, especially for teens recovering from substance use.
 Compassion cards are something we made to help a set of teens out.
 Each of us got a card to decorate, and we wrote helpful and supportive messages on them!
 They were super cute, and they helped the teens out.

 Now you may be thinking, 'well I want to write a card for someone in need!'
 And that's awesome!
 So, who should you give it to?
 Anyone! literally anyone who you thing would appreciate it.
 A friend, a family member, even just a random person you meet.
 A little compassion goes a long way in this world, and even a cute little card could be the difference between a good and bad day for someone.